openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 tkn pac logs -n my-pipeline-ci
 ```

-If you have set-up Pipelines as Code with the [Tekton Dashboard](https://github.com/tektoncd/dashboard/)
+If you have set-up Pipelines-as-Code with the [Tekton Dashboard](https://github.com/tektoncd/dashboard/)
 or on OpenShift using the OpenShift Console.
-Pipelines as Code will post a URL in the Checks tab for GitHub apps to let you
+Pipelines-as-Code will post a URL in the Checks tab for GitHub apps to let you
 click on it and follow the pipeline execution directly there.

 ## Restarting the PipelineRun